 • It uses efficient data structures like union-find for cycle detection, making it computationally efficient with the time complexity of O(ElogE).

-3. What Is the Difference Between Dijkstra and Kruskal Algorithm?
+3. What is the Difference Between Dijkstra and Kruskal Algorithm?

 Dijkstra's Algorithm finds the shortest path from a single source to all other vertices in a weighted graph, focusing on vertex distances.
 It uses a priority queue to explore the nearest vertex first.
 In contrast, Kruskal's Algorithm finds the Minimum Spanning Tree (MST) for the entire graph by selecting edges in ascending order of weight, focusing on edges and using union-find to prevent cycles.
 Dijkstra’s is used for shortest-path problems, while Kruskal’s is used for MST problems.

-4. Where Is Kruskal Algorithm Used in Real Life?
+4. Where is Kruskal Algorithm Used in Real Life?

 Kruskal's Algorithm is used in network design, such as constructing least-cost networks like telecommunications, electrical grids, and computer networks.
 It is also used in clustering algorithms in machine learning, image segmentation in computer vision, and various optimization problems where a minimum spanning tree is required.
 Its ability to efficiently manage and connect components with minimal total weight makes it valuable in diverse fields such as transportation, logistics, and resource management.